vladiMIR28161/BSMotif/README.md

 2. path to the directory where the PWM files are stored in .meme format;

 3. path to the directory where the output files will be located.

+4. threshold at which we combine the TFBS into a separate branch.

 Output data: